NORTHERN IRELAND – A CELTIC EXPERIENCE

 From the rugged coastline, we continue our journey inland to Derry City, one of Ireland’s most historically significant and well-preserved walled cities.
 Our private guided walking tour takes us along the 17th-century city walls, which have withstood centuries of sieges and conflicts.
 Derry’s story is one of resilience, from its founding by the City of London guilds to its role in the modern-day peace process.

-In the late afternoon, we check into An Grianan Hotel, a charming retreat set against rolling Irish countryside.
+In the late afternoon, we check into our hotel, a charming retreat set against rolling Irish countryside.
 With time to unwind before dinner, take in the peaceful surroundings before gathering once more for an evening meal, where we reflect on the incredible landscapes and history we encountered throughout the day.

-• Group Dinner at the Hotel: Gather with fellow travelers for a relaxing meal featuring local Irish flavors, sharing stories from a day filled with castles, coastline, and culture.
+Group Dinner: Gather with fellow travelers for a relaxing meal featuring local Irish flavors, sharing stories from a day filled with castles, coastline, and culture.

 Fun Fact: Dunluce Castle is said to have inspired Cair Paravel, the royal castle in The Chronicles of Narnia.
 C.S.
 Lewis, born in Belfast, often drew inspiration from the landscapes of Northern Ireland when crafting his magical worlds!